ittovate/demo-otp-service/config/checkstyle/checkstyle_changelog.md

 # Changelog:
-- Ignore `HideField` warnings in constructor and setters.
-- Enable `@SuppressWarnings` to suppress the warning on `OtpServiceApplication` class.
+- Enable `@SuppressWarnings` to suppress the error of Considering the `OtpServiceApplication` a utility class which is not.
-- Remove `JavadocPackage`
+- Remove `HideField` check due to Checklist considering the parameters in constructors/setters hide fields which is not happening.
 - Set max line length to 120 (To match default IntelliJ IDEA formatting)
 - Configure import order to match default IntelliJ IDEA formatter configuration (tested on v14):
   - Group of static imports is on the bottom.